-IPP is calculated based on other accounts managed by the portfolio manager.
-IPP is measured on a rolling one, three and five calendar year pre-tax gross return basis versus the other accounts' designated peer groups.
+IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's operational index (i.e., S&P Municipal 52.5% AAA&AA-rated / 27.5% A-rated / 12.5% BBB-rated / 7.5% High Yield, 3 years and longer maturity index) and the Fund's designated peer group of comparable accounts.
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.
+Effective April 1, 2023, the Adviser ceased using a supplemental index, the S&P Municipal Bond 3-Year Plus Index, to calculate IPP because the Adviser believes that the former supplemental index no longer appropriately reflects the market sectors in which the Fund invests.

-As noted above, Mr. DeNichilo is also the portfolio manager for other accounts.
+As noted above, Mr. Cunningham is also the portfolio manager for other accounts in addition to the Fund.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the other accounts for which Mr. DeNichilo is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the Fund or other accounts for which Mr. Cunningham is responsible when his compensation is calculated may be equal or can vary.